 The future of HR is always a question for me.
 I had the chance to visit the Wharton Center for Human Resources recently, and my conversation with professor Peter Cappelli turned to some interesting work he is doing with the staff there, studying the concept of “agility.”
-Agility is about adaptive structure- and action-oriented decision-making (see Harvard Business Review, The Future of Performance Management, October 2016).
+Agility is about adaptive structure- and action-oriented decision-making.
 I wonder if someday someone will describe Superman as “faster than a speeding HR person,” but I doubt it.
 Being agile requires entrepreneurship in the corporate setting and a fair bit of risk-taking.
 HR needs to do these things, and great progress has been made, but just how agile can HR get?

 I will get negative mail about this column, so before I begin, I want to remind everyone I have dedicated my life to the HR community.
 I have written often about the growing impact and importance of the HR function.
 I have wondered why HR doesn’t have more authority and prerogative in its daily operations, and I have to also acknowledge its weaknesses.

-Our issue begins with our long-awaited RPO Baker’s Dozen, covering the top leaders in enterprise recruitment process outsourcing (see page 15).
+Our issue begins with our long-awaited RPO Baker’s Dozen, covering the top leaders in enterprise recruitment process outsourcing.
 This is one of most highly competitive surveys with more than 800 HR leaders participating.
 So if you took part, we thank you!

 The city centre is beautiful, boasting colorful doors, a great variety of pubs, and narrow cobblestones streets.
 The city is Dublin and we are excited to be back here again for the 2017 HRO Today Forum EMEA from 6 to 8 November.
 Recognition, learning, and networking are all part of the plan as delegates will hear from industry thought leaders and experts, discover the talented companies and individuals receiving awards during our Talent Acquisition Leader and CHRO Awards Gala, and meet HR professionals from around the region.